jinghuang5/JingHuang.github.io/_pages/about.md

 About Jing
 ======
-I’m a researcher in environmental economics and energy policy at the School of Science, Xi’an Jiaotong–Liverpool University.
-My work combines econometric modeling with cost–benefit analysis to explore data-driven pathways for decarbonization, with a particular focus on residential energy use and climate resilience.
+I care deeply about the environment, and my work sits at the intersection of environmental economics, energy policy, and land use.
+I’m passionate about using econometric modeling and cost–benefit analysis to uncover data-driven pathways for decarbonization—especially in areas like residential energy and climate resilience.

 I received my PhD from Renmin University of China in 2024.
 As part of my doctoral journey, I spent a year at Duke University, where working closely with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) broadened my research into the policy realm.
 This collaboration continued into my postdoctoral work at Duke and continues to shape my commitment to developing strategies that advance a more resilient, equitable, and sustainable future.